RedOgreJelly/redogrejelly.github.io/_posts/2025-01-23-characters.md

 ### Dodge
 When attacked with a grab or blast, make a Gear(dodge) check.
 * If the check contents are _not heavy_, you dodge the attack and suffer no wounds or conditions of the attack.
 * If you rolled a 1 or the check contents are _heavy_, you fail and suffer all wounds and/or conditions of the attack.

+## Attacks
+When a character is attacked, they make either a Gear(block) or Gear(dodge) check to determine if and where the attack lands.
+Granting advantage to an attack gives disadvantage to the Gear(block) or Gear(dodge) check and disadvantage on an attack grants advantage to this check

 # Wounds
 Wounds can occur in any body slot.
 They come in two types: open and closed.
 When an open wound is taken or a closed wound is opened, the character immediately suffers the bleeding condition (or the condition worsens if they already have it).
 Wounds also affect your checks:
 If you make a Gear check and the slot rolled is already marked with a wound, the check fails.
 * If it was a closed wound, the wound reopens.
 * If it was an open wound, the bleeding condition progresses by 1 slot.
 * If you take a wound to a slot already marked with a wound, you must succeed at a Focus(grit) check or fall unconscious.

 ## Treatment
 As an action, a character can expend a healing kit on an injured ally within reach to treat a single open wound, making it closed.